stelioskalo/Optical-Character-Recognition/README.md

 ## How to run
 This project can run on any notebook, I would suggest running it either on Google Colab or Jupyter.
+Do note that file paths need to be changed.